 What if my child is resistant to quiet time?

-It is so common for children to resist the idea of quiet time.
-As we know well, children crave closeness and connection.
-And quiet time often means they are by themselves.
-Understandably, this may driyour child’some resistance, even some anxity.
+It is common for children to resist the idea of quiet time.
+As we know, children crave closeness and connection, and quiet time often means they are alone.
+Understandably, this may drive your child some resistance, even some power struggles.
 This is normal.

-- Positive reinforcement – Offer a small reward once the quiet time is done (maybe a snack or a visit to the park).
+- Positive reinforcement: Once the quiet time is over, offer a small reward (maybe a snack or a visit to the park).
 Here is how I reframe power struggles and allow my child to have some say in the day.

-- Proximity – Kids crave connection, so start with quiet time in a space that is near you.
-Once they are comfortable with playing without you, try moving the location to their own space or bedroom.
+- Proximity – Kids crave connection, so start with quiet time in a space near you.
+Once they are comfortable with playing without you, try moving the location to their own space or bedroom to have dedicated time to play independently.

-- Start small – Begin with a very short quiet time (10-minute max) and slowly add on.
+- Start small – Begin with a short quiet time (10 minutes max) and slowly add on.
+The chunk of time will grow as your child becomes accustomed to the new routine.

 Remember: Quiet time is beneficial for everyone in your house!
 Just because your child doesn’t want to be alone doesn’t mean you have to dismiss the idea of quiet time for kids altogether.
 Find ways that work for you, your child, and your family dynamic to make quiet time work in your home!

-Scheduling quiet time into your child’s daily routine can offer so many benefits to their growing, developing, and learning minds.
+Scheduling quiet time into your child’s daily routine can benefit their growing, developing, and learning minds.
 It can ultimately build their confidence with independent and creative play.

-Allowing your child to spend some solo time in their own space also allows you to get some time to yourself to prep dinner, answer emails and recharge with your much-deserved mid-day coffee.
+Allowing your child to spend some solo time in their own space also gives you time to prep dinner, answer emails, and recharge with your much-deserved mid-day coffee.
 Don’t feel guilty about incorporating quiet time.
-In fact, it’s the opposite.
+It’s the opposite.
 Quiet time can create a healthier and happier home for your family!

 More independent play activities & ideas